 You, as the client of our firm, are entitled to expect us to preserve your confidential communications and to prosecute or defend your case to the best of our professional ability.

-Frequently, legal aspects of a domestic relations status proceeding necessitate the close involvement of other family members and may involve third parties.
+Frequently, legal aspects of a divorce necessitate the close involvement of other family members and may involve third parties.
 After this firm has been formally retained, you will be regarded as having established an attorney-client relationship with the Schoenberg Family Law Group, P.C.
-Once this relationship has been established, you will be asked not to relay specific settlement proposals and other confidential communications to your spouse or partner, particularly if she or he has retained counsel in connection with the status action.
+Once this relationship has been established, you will be asked not to relay specific settlement proposals and other confidential communications to your spouse or partner, particularly if she or he has retained counsel.

 When you do relay such communications, it abrogates the confidentiality which otherwise attaches to those communications.
 If counsel has been retained by your partner or spouse, the communication of proposals and other concepts, strategies, or communications poses ethical difficulties for this firm under the Code of Professional Responsibility, as we are prohibited from communicating directly with your spouse or partner; rather, we must only communicate with his or her counsel.
 For the same reason, you can expect that we will not speak directly with your partner or spouse if he or she is represented.